 This also avoids healthcare providers risking infection that could be transmitted in face-to-face interactions with patients – a critical factor in the workflow of the pandemic.

-Clinicians can now fulfill their role in a safe environment while being equipped with the right tools to properly assess and diagnose their patients.
+Clinicians can now fulfill their role in a safe environment while equipped with the right tools to assess and diagnose their patients properly.